numba/numba-rvsdg/README.md

 Note: The project was previously known as `numba-rvsdg` and was renamed to `numba-scfg` in early 2025.
 The original scope was to implement Regional Value State Dependence Graphs (RVSDG), where SCFGs are necessary intermediary for the transformation from Python to RVSDG.
-But over time it became evident that the full RVSDG representation was not as important as initially anticipated and so this package implements only the SCFG transformations.
-Thus, the decision was taken to rename the package such that it better describes what it is about.
-Th SCFG transformation are important enough in their own right to warrant a separate package.
+Over time, it became evident that the SCFG transformations are important and reusable enough in their own right to warrant their own package and so this package was renamed.

 ## Development